We are thrilled to announce the availability of Full Tilt, FloraFlex’s new signature Late Bloom Ripener.

 • At lower dosages B1 and B2 can be used as a base along with other additives.

 – All formulas are meant to have a starting water EC of 0.2 – 0.3, you can get up to, but should not exceed, an EC of 0.7 – 0.8.
-If you are using RO water with an EC of 0 then bring your EC up to 0.2 – 0.3 by adding hard/tap water, a Cal-Mag, or Epsom Salt.
+If you are using RO water with an EC of 0 then bring your EC up to 0.2 – 0.3 by adding hard/tap water, but most people find success by adding a Cal-Mag.
 Pure water with no dissolved salts has no buffering capacity and therefore the pH is difficult to predict or control.
 Blending in some municipal water usually adds a little bicarbonate which gives a little buffer capacity to the water making pH control easier.

 – While the pH of your fertilized water going into the medium is important, many agree that the water inside and/or coming out of your medium/drain water, what the roots are uptaking, is of the utmost importance.
 The pH of your drain water should be maintained between 5.3 – 6.3 to maximize your plants ability to absorb the necessary nutrients.
 Our nutrients have been tested in different water sources and mediums, and were found to consistently remain between these optimized levels.